1. What’s the worry?

 6. Where did it come from?

-Unlike during the SARS pandemic, when China was criticized for a lack of transparency, it made genomic data publicly available quickly.
-That has enabled scientists anywhere to study the genetic fingerprint of the virus for clues about where and how it might have emerged.
-Investigators in Wuhan have focused on the seafood market, where most people infected early in the outbreak either worked or shopped frequently.
+Genomic data was made publicly available in mid-January, enabling scientists anywhere to study its genetic fingerprint for clues about where and how it might have emerged.
+Investigators in Wuhan have focused on the wholesale market, where most people infected early in the outbreak either worked or shopped frequently.
 It has been closed since Jan.
-1, though cases continued to appear, including in people who hadn’t gone there.
+1, though cases continued to appear, including in people who hadn’t gone to the fish market.
 That raised the possibility that the pathogen is lurking more widely in the city.

-Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, which fell this year on Jan.
-24 and for which many people travel.
-Authorities in Wuhan suspended public transport as well as outbound flights and train services, and nearby municipalities restricted the use of transport and public sites.
-China’s health commission classified the coronavirus in the Class B infectious diseases category, which includes SARS, while taking preventive steps typically used for the most-serious ailments, such as cholera and plague.
+Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, when many people travel.
+Airports have begun screening some passengers for symptoms, including in the U.S. China’s health commission decided to include the coronavirus in the Class B infectious diseases category, which includes SARS, while taking preventive steps typically used for the most-serious ailments, such as cholera and plague.
 Patients have been isolated to prevent any spread.
 Health officials are also looking for, screening and monitoring people the patients had contact with, and searching for current and past cases that may have been treated in medical institutions throughout the city.
 Environmental samples from the closed market have been taken for analysis.

-Outside China, airports have begun screening some passengers for symptoms, including in the U.S.
+There are parallels.
+Both viruses emerged in China.
 SARS is thought to have spread indirectly from a “wildlife reservoir,” believed to be bats, to humans via masked palm civets and other species in live-animal markets.
 The SARS outbreak began in late 2002 in Guangdong province and spread across the border to Hong Kong and beyond.
-The WHO issued a global health alert in March 2003 and didn’t declare the outbreak contained until July 5 that year.
+The WHO issued a global health alert in March and didn’t declare the outbreak contained until July 5.
 China’s tourism, transportation and retail sectors were heavily hit as people stayed home; domestic consumption fell sharply, as did real estate prices and financial markets.
 The epidemic subtracted an estimated 0.8 percentage point from gross domestic product growth in China in 2003, according to a China Daily report that cited a National Bureau of Statistics official.
 A 2003 academic study estimated the global economic cost at close to $40 billion or more.

-Coronaviruses are named for their crown-like shape.
-There’s a large family of them.
+There’s a large family of them, with some causing less-severe diseases, some more.
 Some transmit easily from person to person, while others do not.
-There’s growing recognition of the role of coronaviruses in severe cases of pneumonia.
-The WHO says that new coronaviruses emerge periodically in different areas globally, and several known versions are circulating in animals and haven’t infected humans.
+There’s growing recognition of the role of coronaviruses in cases of severe pneumonia.
+The WHO says that new ones emerge periodically in different areas globally, and several known coronaviruses are circulating in animals that haven’t infected humans.
 They tend to morph and mutate a lot, which means the level of risk they pose can change the longer they circulate.
 Diseases transmissible from animals to humans, sometimes referred to as “zoonoses,” comprise a large percentage of all newly identified infectious diseases.

 --With assistance from Dong Lyu, Lin Zhu and Grant Clark.